WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 2.3.0 =
+* Added: Site health integration to help with debugging and troubleshooting
+* Updated: Removed reliance on WP Cron for sending submissions.
+All API submission should be run right away from now on.
+"Bypass cron" setting negated.

 = 2.2.0 =
 * Added: Admin notice if its been determined that the account connection needs human intervention.
 * Updated: Revised and improved access token refreshing in the background.